• Skip to main content

 It happened to me.

-Second, lots of people don’t want to secure their dog in place when riding in a car.
+#2 – Second, many people don’t want to secure their dog in place when riding in a car.

 They think it takes the fun out of it for the dog.
 Trust me, it doesn’t — especially if you start using a doggie seatbelt & harness (similar to the ones mentioned below) when your dog is still a puppy.